Skip to main content

 The links are obtained from the official documentation.
 For reference, see Antd Browser Introduction

-In WeDa, under "Application Settings-Development Settings-Loading External Resources", add the JS and CSS files for third-party libraries.
+1. In WeDa's [Application Settings - Development Settings - Load External Resources], add the JS and CSS files of third-party libraries.

-Then, access the component library via the global
+2. Then, access the component library via the global antd, as demonstrated below with the TDesign Watermark component example:

 export default function JSX(props: JSXCompProps) {